It’s Bad Credit Education Month at OppU. Click Here to Learn More!

 Before we get into how you should ask friends or family for help, it’s worth figuring out where that option should rank in your consideration.

 There are certainly obvious advantages to borrowing money from friends or family.
 Depending on how well you get along, you may not need to pay any interest at all.
 And if you’re relationship is on good terms, they should be more accommodating than a bank or other lender would be.
-And though you might feel weird asking, if you forced to take out a short-term, high interest loan, you may be in a worse financial position should your friend or family ever need help one day.
+And though you might feel weird asking, if you forced to take out a high interest, short-term loan, you may be in a worse financial position should your friend or family ever need help one day.

 But some believe that asking friends or family for money should be a last resort option.
 “First of all, you should avoid asking them at all costs,” financial expert Debbi King told us.
 “No matter what plan you have in place, there will always be a tenseness in the relationship possibly even after the money is paid back.”